-Total revenue increased \$62 million, or 4%, in the first quarter of 2019 compared to the first quarter of 2018.
+Total revenue increased \$92 million, or 6%, in the second quarter of 2019 and increased \$154 million, or 5%, in the first six months of 2019 compared to 2018.

-Revenue in our Payments segment increased \$72 million, or 9%, during the first quarter of 2019 compared to 2018.
-Revenue from the acquired Elan business contributed 5.5% to Payments segment revenue growth in 2019.
-The remaining revenue growth in our Payments segment in the first quarter of 2019 was driven by growth in our recurring revenue businesses, with our electronic payments, card services and biller solutions businesses each contributing approximately 1% to Payments segment revenue growth.
+Revenue in our Payments segment increased \$80 million, or 10%, during the second quarter of 2019 and \$152 million, or 9%, during the first six months of 2019 compared to 2018.
+Revenue from the acquired Elan business contributed approximately 5.5% to Payments segment revenue growth in both the second quarter and first six months of 2019.
+The remaining revenue growth in our Payments segment was driven by growth in our recurring revenue businesses, with our card services and electronic payments businesses contributing approximately 2% and 1%, respectively, in both the second quarter and first six months of 2019.

-Revenue in our Financial segment decreased \$18 million, or 3%, during the first quarter of 2019 compared to 2018.
-The Financial segment revenue decline was attributable to the disposition of a 55% interest of our Lending Solutions business in late March 2018, which reduced Financial segment revenue growth by 9% in the first quarter of 2019.
-Partially offsetting this decline, our bank processing business contributed 4% revenue growth to the Financial segment, attributed equally to an increase in account processing and software license revenue.
+Revenue in our Financial segment increased \$14 million, or 2%, during the second quarter of 2019 and decreased \$4 million in the first six months of 2019 compared to 2018.
+Financial segment revenue growth in 2019 was driven by growth in our bank processing business.
+This growth was offset in the first six months of 2019 from the disposition of a 55% interest of our Lending Solutions business in late March 2018, which reduced Financial segment revenue by approximately 4.5%.

-Revenue at Corporate and Other increased \$8 million during the first quarter of 2019 compared to 2018 primarily due to transition services revenue from the Lending Joint Ventures.
+Revenue at Corporate and Other decreased \$2 million during the second quarter and increased \$6 million in the first six months of 2019 compared to 2018 due to transition services revenue activity from the Lending Joint Ventures, which commenced in late March 2018.